Aluminium–copper alloys

-Aluminium-copper alloys were standardised in the 2000 series by the international alloy designation system (IADS) which was originally created in 1970 by the Aluminum Association.
-2000s series includes 2014 and 2024 alloys used in airframe fabrication.
+Aluminium–copper alloys were standardised in the 2000 series by the international alloy designation system (IADS) which was originally created in 1970 by The Aluminum Association.
+The 2000 series includes 2014 and 2024 alloys used in airframe fabrication.

+Copper alloys with aluminium as the main alloying metal are known as aluminium bronze, the amount of aluminium is generally less than 12%.

 History

 Duralumin is a trade name for one of the earliest types of age-hardenable aluminium alloys.
 The term is a combination of Dürener and aluminium.
 Its use as a trade name is obsolete.
 Duralumin was developed by the German metallurgist Alfred Wilm at Dürener Metallwerke AG.
 In 1903, Wilm discovered that after quenching, an aluminium alloy containing 4% copper would harden when left at room temperature for several days.
 Further improvements led to the introduction of duralumin in 1909.
-The name is mainly used in pop-science to describe all Al-Cu alloys system.
+The name is mainly used in pop-science to describe all Al–Cu alloys system.

-Aluminium-copper alloys were standardised in the 2000 series by the international alloy designation system (IADS) which was originally created in 1970 by the Aluminum Association.
+Aluminium–copper alloys were standardised in the 2000 series by the international alloy designation system (IADS) which was originally created in 1970 by the Aluminum Association.
 2000s series includes 2014 and 2024 alloys used in airframe fabrication.